ErikEJ/SqlCeToolbox/README.md

 Follow me on Twitter: [@ErikEJ](http://twitter.com/ErikEJ)

-In order to open, you can use Visual Studio 2015
+In order to open the source code and build, you can use Visual Studio 2015

-In order to build, currently Visual Studio 2010 Pro SP1 + VS 2010 SDK SP1 must be installed on the developer PC.

 # Downloads